MelroseCS/sojourn-android/README.md

 }
 ```

-Add the sojourn library and related dependencies to the dependencies declaration:
+Add the sojourn library and related dependencies to the *module*-level build.gradle file:

 ```
 dependencies {